gdi-de/apworkshop2026_ldtutorial/README.md

 Hence, data discovery within an RDF ecosystem is greatly enhanced.

 > [!IMPORTANT]
-> VOID provides many statistics which can be generated from the finished RDF Dump.
+> VOID provides many statistics that can be generated from the finished RDF Dump.
 Each statistic can help search engines to:
 > - Index datasets better
 > - Automatically categorize datasets better
-> - Enable search engines, AI objects and SPARQL resolvers to better find relevant data
+> - Enable search engines, AI objects, and SPARQL resolvers to better find relevant data

 **Example Triples:**
 ```ttl